 - Empower DAS UK to take positive and decisive action where breaches of the Act are identified or suspected.

 DAS UK regularly evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain as part of its supplier management procedure.
 Meetings take place on a regular basis, depending on the supplier, the nature of the goods and services as well as any indicator that greater regularity of review is necessary (i.e. where a supplier is sourcing from a location considered higher risk).

-If we find evidence of a failure to comply with our standards in respect of Modern Slavery or a breach of legislation in this area we will take immediate action with the relevant supplier.
-Where there are suspicions of a breach DAS UK will take positive action to investigate and either terminate where proven, or work with the supplier to demonstrate with greater certainty that there is no such breach.
+If we find evidence of a failure to comply with our standards in respect of Modern Slavery or a breach of legislation in this area we will immediately seek to terminate our relationship with the relevant supplier.
+Where there are suspicions of a breach DAS will take positive action to investigate and either terminate where proven, or work with the supplier to demonstrate with greater certainty that there is no such breach.

 We educate our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through our training, employees particularly in parts of the business which manages our supply chain are encouraged to identify and report any potential breaches of the Act or suspicions of anti-slavery and human trafficking within the DAS UK Group supply chain.
+Through our training, employees particularly in parts of the business which manage our supply chain, are encouraged to identify and report any potential breaches of the Act or suspicions of slavery and human trafficking within the DAS UK supply chain.

 Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking:

 - Consolidate further the number of suppliers to make managing and assessing their actions more manageable;

 - Review the Outsourcing and Procurement policies to make adherence to Modern Slavery Act an explicit requirement in each tender and contract,